sabbelasichon/t3_interpolate_log_processor/README.md

 ## Integration guide
 The extension ships with a custom Processor to substitute log messages with context variables in the message.
-Let´s say you have a log message with the following format
+Let´s say you have a log message with the following format:

 ```php